Bronx Prostitution Lawyer

 Fortunately, New York Penal Law recognizes that many people who participate in prostitution do not do so under their own free will.
 Still, these kinds of defense apply only under limited circumstances.
 In most other cases, prostitution remains a crime under New York Penal Law, and a conviction carries potentially harsh consequences.

-A Bronx prostitution lawyer may be able to help if you are facing allegations of prostitution.
+A Bronx prostitution lawyer may be able to help if you are facing these allegations.
 If retained, your local criminal defense attorney could examine every aspect of your case, work to develop an effective defense strategy, and put this strategy into practice on your behalf.

 Prostitution Laws Applicable to the Bronx